JamieBurridge/html-comment-finder/README.md

 ### Usage:

 ```
- hc-finder [file/s] # Will print list of file with all comments in those files.
+ hc-finder [file/s] # Will print list of files with all comments.
 ```

 ### Installation: